 Here's how the process works after your network becomes eligible for connected groups:

-After about 24 hours, any new groups created in Yammer that are eligible will automatically be created as Office 365 connected groups.
+Any new groups created in Yammer that are eligible will automatically be created as Office 365 connected groups.

 After about 1 week, existing eligible groups will be converted to Office 365 groups.